Aging and Disability Resource Center /

 Weippe, ID 83553

 For Independent Living resources, please visit our Aging and Disability Resource Center partner Disability Action Center Northwest.

-The Aging and Disability Resource Center, guided by the Idaho Commission on Aging (ICOA), serves Idaho's seniors and people with disabilities by safeguarding their rights, fostering self-sufficiency, providing counseling and advocating on thier behalf.
+The Aging and Disability Resource Center, guided by the Idaho Commission on Aging (ICOA), serves Idaho's seniors and people with disabilities by safeguarding their rights, fostering self-sufficiency, providing counseling and advocating on their behalf.
 The ICOA provides opportunities for individuals to access a comprehensive array of private and public pay, long term care, support services through "single action points" operated by the local ADRCs.